Pterocactus

 Pterocactus (from Greek pteron, "wing", referring to the saucer-shaped seed of these plants) is a genus of the cactus family (Cactaceae), comprising 9 species.
 All Pterocactus have tuberous roots and are endemic to South and Western Argentina.
 The genus has been given its own tribe, the Pterocacteae.
+A molecular phylogenetic analysis placed the genus in the tribe Tephrocacteae.

 Species

 Species of the genus Pterocactus according to Plants of the World Online As of January 2023: